akuldatt/Adani-Stock-Analysis/README.md

 ## 📬 Contact

 For any queries or suggestions, reach out via:
-📧 Email: akuldatt08@gmail.com🌐 GitHub: akuldatt
+📧 Email: akuldatt08@gmail.com🌐 GitHub: @akuldatt